muxamilian/duralava/README.md

 # duralava
-duralava is a neural network which can learn to simulate a lava lamp in an infinite loop.
+duralava is a neural network which can simulate a lava lamp in an infinite loop.

 ## Example